sonnygeorge/OEDD/README.md

 $ python app.py
 ```

-(Requires that the corpus be downloaded and extracted to a `tests` directory in the root of the repository.)
+This script requires that the corpus be downloaded and extracted to a `tests` directory in the root of the repository.

 ## Canary String